ssuryanarayanan/Qi-Docs/docs/StreamBehaviors.md

 - `Id` -- unique identifier used to reference this behavior
 - `Name` -- Optional descriptor
-- `Mode` -- behavior setting to be applied to all ‘value’ parameters in the Type of Stream to which this is applied
+- `Mode` -- behavior setting to be applied to all ‘value’ properties of events in the stream to which this is applied
-- `ExtrapolationMode` --
+- `ExtrapolationMode` -- controls extrapolation behavior on the ends of a range
 - `Overrides` -- A list of overrides to specific properties